karimarttila/karimarttila.github.io/_posts/2018-12-12-aws-dynamodb-with-clojure.md

 I used [amazonica](https://github.com/mcohen01/amazonica) library to manipulate DynamoDB.
 There is going to be another interesting choice with the next Clojure 1.10 version by Cognitect: [aws-api](https://github.com/cognitect-labs/aws-api).
 I definitely try to use it once Clojure 1.10 is rolled out.
 But at least this time I was still using amazonica.

-I refactored the original stateful Clojure implementation under new profile “single-node” denoting that this profile runs the server in a stateful single node.
-Then I created two new profiles: “local-dynamodb” and “dynamodb-dev” for local DynamoDB Docker container instance and for real AWS DynamoDB development environment.
+I refactored the original stateful Clojure implementation under new profile "single-node" denoting that this profile runs the server in a stateful single node.
+Then I created two new profiles: "local-dynamodb" and "dynamodb-dev" for local DynamoDB Docker container instance and for real AWS DynamoDB development environment.
 Check the details in [profiles.clj](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/profiles.clj) file.

 Clojure provides nice polymorhism by [multimethods](https://clojure.org/reference/multimethods) and [protocols](https://clojure.org/reference/protocols).
 I used these mechanisms to abstract the database manipulation — i.e. the unit tests and the server layer has no idea whether the database queries are hitting the internal dummy database, local DynamoDB Docker container instance or the real AWS DynamoDB service.
 When running the unit tests you just select the right profile and the server uses the database configured for that profile (see the shell scripts I provided for all three environments).